accessibilitysupported/a11ysupport.io/documentation/architecture.md

 From the root directory of the project

+* `/build/` contains the JSON files that are generated during the build process and used by the front end
 * `/data/` contains the JSON data that drives the project
   * `/data/schema/` contains JSON files that describe other JSON files (used to validate JSON files)
   * `/data/tech/` contains JSON files that describe different technology features